Passer au contenu

 Execution

-1. Hang from the bar with your arms straight and your legs extended in front of you at a 90-degree angle, in an L-sit position.
+1. Hang from the bar with arms extended and legs straight out in front of you at 90°, in an L-sit position.

-2. Pull by bringing your chest toward the bar, without releasing the tension in your core.
+2. Pull up, bringing your chest towards the bar, without releasing abdominal tension.

-3. Pause briefly at the top, then lower yourself slowly, controlling the movement.
+3. Hold briefly at the top, then slowly lower yourself down, controlling the movement.

 4. Keep your legs still and straight throughout the exercise.

-5. Breathe steadily and keep your core tight.
+5. Breathe regularly and keep your core well-braced.

-Start by practicing standard pull-ups and the static L-sit before combining the two.
+First, work on classic pull-ups and static L-sits before combining the two.

 Australian pull-up levitate bar